 As I left, I noticed a pug panting with his paws up on the window of a nice looking Lexus SUV, they that might have been able to afford thanks to loan providers similar to lendingexpert.co.uk , next to the entrance.
 The windows were rolled up tight, and sun was beaming inside.

-I knew it was time to straight from the source save a dog.
+I knew it was time to find save a dog.

 Your portable oven

 Studies show that car interiors can get too hot even on cool days.
 One group even baked cookies in their car to show how hot it gets.
 Babies have died on “cool” days.
 Although I’m retired from veterinary practice, I have a clear memory of animals who died or had brain damage from this situation.
 Brachycephalic breeds–the dogs with pushed-in noses like Pugs and Boston Terriers–are especially intolerant of heat due to limitations of their respiratory anatomy.

 A quick query of the patrons inside the restaurant did not turn up the owner.
 Nate’s is next door to another favorite place, City Farmer’s Nursery (you really should go if you are in San Diego), which shares the parking lot.
 I explained the situation to an employee there who went looking for the owner.
 I returned to the car to keep an eye on the pug and monitor how much time passed in case I had to call Animal Control or break the window.
 The little fella was hiding in the shade of the dash.
 Good dog!

 It didn’t take long before a very angry voice called out across the parking lot, “Leave my dog alone!”
 I was about three feet from his car.
 As he approached, he continued a barrage of shouts all about how he was only inside “literally 10 seconds” and that I should mind my own business.